 Our laboratory research has focused in the field of cancer cell signaling with specific emphasis on understanding the role of post-translational protein modifications (PTMs) during oncogenesis.
-Our laboratory is primarily involved in identifying ubiquitination machineries that maintain various oncoprotein stabilities including epidermal growth factor receptor (EGFR), mutant KRAS and mutant TP53, where we are studying PTMs importance in the progression of various upper aerodigestive cancers, and further employ such knowledge to develop novel therapeutic strategies.
+Our laboratory is primarily involved in identifying ubiquitination machineries that maintain various oncoprotein stabilities including epidermal growth factor receptor (EGFR), mutant KRAS and mutant TP53, where we are studying PTMs importance in the progression of various upper aerodigestive cancers.
+We employ such knowledge to develop novel therapeutic strategies.

 RNF128 Regulation of TP53 in Barrett’s Progression